(doo lox' e teen)

 - uncontrollable shaking of a part of the body

 Some side effects can be serious.
-If you experience any of the following side effects, or those mentioned in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment:
+If you experience any of the following side effects, or those mentioned in the IMPORTANT WARNING or SPECIAL PRECAUTIONs section, call your doctor immediately or get emergency medical treatment:

 - unusual bruising or bleeding